ikhanhdoit/cloud_engineer/README.md

 - Checkpoint: You can view a simple HTML page served from your EC2 instance.
 Elastic IP can be used as well.

+- Issues:
+    - Amazon Linux 2 has limited packages to install or not so easy to find packages.
+Went with Red Hat Enterprise Linux (RHEL) instances to simplify things and to be more industry standard.
+    - Have to be careful about AMI and EBS snapshots, as they are not exactly under the free tier so price may increase.

 ## 3. Auto Scaling

 - Put a Elastic Load Balancer infront of that VM and load balance between two Availability Zones (one EC2 in each AZ).